clic-ub/DETESTS-Dis/README.md

 ## 10. Submission format

 An example of the submission format is shown in [data/sample](https://github.com/clic-ub/DETESTS-Dis/tree/main/data/sample) for both tasks with hard and soft labels.
-`Examples.ipynb` shows how to transform the predictions to the appropiate format, as well as en example of the official evaluation metrics.
+`Examples.ipynb` shows how to transform the predictions to the appropiate format, as well as an example of the official evaluation metrics.

+## References

+Cañete, J., Chaperon, G., Fuentes, R., Ho, J. H., Kang, H., & Pérez, J. (2020).
+Spanish pre-trained bert model and evaluation data.
+In PML4DC at ICLR 2020.